A strategy and management based on sustainability

 Business operation

-Employees, customers (transmission companies, shippers, distributors and direct consumers in the market), the Spanish public administration and suppliers
+Employees, customers (transmission companies, shippers, distributors and direct consumers in the market), local communities, the Spanish public administration and suppliers

 Iconos/Enagas/Degradado/Excelencia